cpundick/cpundick/README.md

 - 👋 Hi, I’m @cpundick
 - 👀 I’m interested in ...
-Machine learning , anything to do with data and GTM operations!
+ML, Agentic workflows and automations for startups to stay lean
 - 🌱 I’m currently learning ...
-SQL, maybe a little python.
+Data and AI strategy
 - 💞️ I’m looking to collaborate on ...Anything!
 - 📫 How to reach me ... cjpundick@gmail.com
 - 😄 Pronouns: ...He/Him